 The bill amends section 4301.13 of the Revised Code to permit retail liquor permit holders to offer discounts on dealcoholized wine under specific conditions.
-It introduces definitions for "case" and "dealcoholized beverage," clarifying that a "case" consists of six to twelve bottles of wine, and a "dealcoholized beverage" is wine with less than 0.5% alcohol by volume.
-The bill allows retail permit holders to provide a ten percent discount on the retail sale price for each bottle of dealcoholized wine when purchased as part of a transaction that includes a case of wine.
+It introduces definitions for "case" and "dealcoholized beverage," clarifying that a "case" consists of six to twelve bottles of wine, and a "dealcoholized beverage" is defined as wine with less than 0.5% alcohol by volume.
+The bill allows retail permit holders to provide a ten percent discount on the retail sale price for each bottle of dealcoholized wine when purchased as part of a transaction that includes a case of regular wine.

 Statutes affected: